vladarts/ide-gen/README.md

 ### Json Schema

-Use [json schema](resources/config.schema.json) for autocompletion in your favorite IDE.
+Use [json schema](resources/config.schema.json) for autocompletion during config definition in your favorite IDE.

 ## Quickstart